utri092/hls4ml_custom/hls4ml/hls4ml_workspace/keras_configs/Zynq_Interface_Code_Files/README.md

 ### Test Bench Code Replacement
 Replace code in *myproject_test.cpp* with code in *keras_configs/custom_testbench/parking_model_stream_test.cpp*.
 Alternatively, add the test bench file and make it the target testbench.
+Change LIMIT macro in *parking_model_stream_test.cpp* to desired no of values to read and test against from the given .dat files